igoravl/PipelineUtils/README.md

 ## Platform-Specific Behavior

 ### Azure DevOps

 - Uses `##vso[...]` logging commands
-- Supports all advanced features like task completion status, progress tracking
+- Supports all advanced features like task completion status, progress tracking, and release management
 - Variables set with `-Secret` flag are masked in logs
 - Build tags are applied directly to the build
+- Supports classic release pipelines with `Set-PipelineReleaseNumber`
+- Task log files can be uploaded with `Add-PipelineTaskLogFile`

 ### GitHub Actions

 - Uses `::command::` workflow commands
 - Environment variables are written to `$env:GITHUB_ENV`
 - Output variables are written to `$env:GITHUB_OUTPUT`
-- Secrets must be configured in repository settings
+- Secrets must be configured in repository settings (cannot be set dynamically), but can be masked
 - Summaries are written to `$env:GITHUB_STEP_SUMMARY`
 - Groups use `::group::` and `::endgroup::`
+- Some Azure DevOps-specific commands show warnings when used in GitHub Actions

 ## References